-- 3. Over view of Copper Oxide (CuO) Nano Particles: The powdery form of copper oxide nanoparticles is brownish-black.
-They can be transformed into metallic copper at high temperatures when exposed to hydrogen or carbon monoxide.
+C. Over view of copper oxide (CuO) nano particles.

+The powdery form of copper oxide nanoparticles is brownish-black.
+When exposed to hydrogen or carbon monoxide at high temperatures, they can be converted to metallic copper.
 They are rated as dangerous for the environment and destructive to aquatic life in addition to being toxic to humans.
 Chemical composition of copper oxide having copper 79.87% and oxygen 20.10%.
 The melting point and boiling point of copper oxide are 1201°C and 2000°Crespectively.
-The density and specific heat of the copper oxide nanoparticles is 6315 kg/m3 and 540 J/kg K and thermal conductivity of spherical shaped 20 nanometer sized CuO nano particles is 32.9 W/m K which is given by the supplier Nano Research lab Jamshedpur, India. - 4.
-TEM images of CuO Oxide Nanoparticle: CuO nanopowder was purchased from Nano research lab Jamshedpur, India.
-The product maker confirmed that size of the particles was less than 20 nm and surface area was 29 m2/g.
-Before characterization, the CuO nanoparticles were sonified for 5 minutes in DI water (10 mg/L) to prevent agglomeration.
-Transmission electron microscopy (TEM), the sedimentation method, and particle size analyzers were employed to characterise the size of the nanoparticles.
-A JEM2100F (JEOL Ltd., Japan) running at 100 kV was used for TEM.
-CuO nanoparticle powder was dispersed by ultrasonification in water to create the sample for TEM observation, and the dispersion was then allowed to fall onto a copper grid.
-Figure 2 displays a typical TEM picture of CuO aggregates.
-CuO nanoparticle sizes were measured and displayed in nm using an ELS-6000 analyzer from Photograph Otsuka Electronics in Japan. - 5.
-X-RD images of CuO Oxide Nanoparticles: XRD analysis was done on the CuO NR microcrystalline structure.
-The graph were prepared using Powder X software.
-As shown in figure 3, the characteristic X-RD peaks were observed at 33.15, 35.2, 38.8, 48.7, 52.1, 58.45, 62.8, 65.96 and 67.95 corresponding to 110, 002, 101, 202, 020, 202, 123, 331 and 143 reflections respectively which indicate that formation of typical monoclinic CuO NR structure and are in agreement with the standard values reported by the JCPDS card no. 801268 and ICDD card no. 801916 which was in accordance with previous studies reported.
-The figure 3 does, however, also indicate other peaks.
+The density and specific heat of the copper oxide nanoparticles is 6315 kg/m and 540 J/kg K. the thermal conductivity of the spherical shaped 20 nano meter sized CuO nano particles is 32.9 W/m K which is given by the supplier Nano Research lab Jamshedpur, India.

+D. TEM images of CuO oxide nanoparticles

+CuO nanopowder was purchased from Nano research lab Jamshedpur, India Company.
+The product manufacturer confirmed that size of the particles was less than 20 nm and surface area was $29 \text{ m}^2/\text{g}$ .
+The CuO nano particles were placed in DI water (10 mg/L) and subjected to sonification for 5 minutes to reduce agglomeration before characterization.
+Nanoparticles size was characterized using transmission electron microscopy (TEM) and sedimentation method used for stability checking and particle size analyzers.
+TEM was done on a JEM2100F (JEOL Ltd., Japan) operating at 100 kV.
+The sample for TEM observation was prepared by dispersing the powder of CuO nanoparticles by ultrasonification in water and allowing the dispersion to drop on a copper grid.
+A representative TEM image of CuO aggregates is shown in Figure 2.
+The particle sizes of CuO nanoparticles were measured with an ELS-6000 analyzer (Photal Otsuka Electronics, Japan) and shown in nm.

+E. X-RD images of CuO oxide nanoparticles

+XRD analysis was done on the CuO NR microcrystalline structure.
+The graph was prepared using Powder X software.
+As shown in Fig 3, the characteristic XRD peaks were observed at 32.65, 35.2, 38.8, 48.7, 52.1, 58.45, 62.8, 65.96 and 67.95 corresponding to 110, 002, 101, 202, 020, 202, 123, 331 and 143 reflections respectively which indicate that formation of typical monoclinic CuO NR structure and are in agreement with the standard values reported by the JCPDS card no. 801268 and ICDD card no. 801916 which was in accordance with previous studies reported.
+The Fig.3 does, however, also indicate other peaks.
 Using Debye Scherrer's equation, the average crystallite size was calculated to be 20 nm.